 - Gum disease/Periodontal disease

 ...and in rare cases, the risk of brain abscesses.
 (2)

 - Heart attack or heart disease

 - Premature birth and low birth weight infants

 - Respiratory disease

-Eating right, getting plenty of rest and exercise can help your gum tissue, like the rest of your body, be healthier.
+- Supplements and Nutrition - Eating right, getting plenty of rest and exercise can help your gum tissue, like the rest of your body, be healthier.
 If you battle increased levels of plaque you may consider using an essential oil on your toothbrush to manage gum disease symptoms and help eliminate bacteria.
 (3)

 - Prescription antibiotics to alleviate symptoms prior to treatment